Street-Light-Consulting/street-light-consulting.github.io/_posts/2025-11-03-gifts-gratitude-inclusion.md

 > “Because empathy should always be centrally managed.”

 The humor reminds us that authentic generosity cannot be automated or scheduled.
 True renewal happens when grace exceeds the system.

+**Today’s readings (Romans 11:29‑36; Psalm 69:30‑31,33‑34,36; Luke 14:12‑14)** invite us to think about leadership not just as strategy or execution—but as a posture of gratitude, generosity, and inclusion.

 ### 10 Reflection Questions for Leaders
 1. What talents or opportunities in my organization am I relying on as if they were earned wholly by my own effort, rather than received as a gift?